Protect your privacy, rights and freedoms

 Anonymous, 27 June 2019

 Our family was one of the 500 million victims of the Marriott hack in November 2018.
 We received a canned apology from them and an ass-covering 'warning' that our private details might have been compromised because we stayed with them a few years prior.
 We were furious that they kept our data for so long!
-If they deleted our data after we checked out, it would not have been hacked.
+Had they deleted our data after we checked out, it would not have been hacked.
 But the biggest shock was to discover that they still want visitors' ID upon check-in even after that breach.
 We said NO and found a place in another hotel.
 Having just read in the news that Marriott has been hacked again, we are so glad we went to another hotel then.
-Will never stay with them in the future.
+Will never stay at Marriott in the future.

 Anonymous, 3 April 2020

 We have an appalling situation with covid vaccination bookings in Australia.
-As if vaccine shortages weren't bad enough, now we are coerced by our own government into creating HotDoc accounts and signing up for third party crap just to be able to book the vaccination.
+As if vaccine shortages weren't bad enough, now we are coerced by our own government into creating HotDoc accounts and signing up for third party crap just to be able to book a vaccination appointment.
 Doctors decline to accept phone bookings and walk-ins, and demand that we book through HotDoc, which is a commercial organisation and should not be permitted to take advantage of this pandemic disaster to became a middleman between the taxpayer-funded government-run vaccination program and the taxpayers!

 Anonymous, 7 August 2021